 We use the active form of Vitamin B12, Methylcobalamin in what is the industry’s highest potency at 99% purity.
 The formulation also includes 5-Methyltetrahydrofolate, which is the most biologically active form of the B-vitamin, folic acid.

-Unived’s B12-veg offers a therapeutic dosage of Methylcobalamin 1500 mcg Vitamin B12 (Methylcobalamin 99% purity) and 500mcg of 5-MTHF in each vegan capsule.
+Unived’s B12-veg offers a therapeutic dosage of Methylcobalamin 1500mcg Vitamin B12 (Methylcobalamin 99% purity) and 500mcg of 5-MTHF in each vegan capsule as a deficiency dose.
+This is recommended for individuals with very low levels of vitamin B12.

-We recommend taking one capsule, daily, preferably after breakfast in the morning.
+We recommend taking one capsule daily, preferably with breakfast in the morning.

 Introduction to Vitamin B12 & 5-MTHF